JulianNicholls/React-2-Expensify/README.md

 ## Differences from Andrew

-I haven't done the Portfolio app.
+I haven't done the Portfolio app, destructuring, or some of the redux examples.

 ## Git client